ysjprojects/affine-sn120/README.md

 # Query the miner and do the eval all in one go.
 results = await af.run( chals, miners )
 ```

-## Docker Deployment

-This project includes a Docker setup for running the validator in a containerized environment.

-### Prerequisites

-- Docker
-- Docker Compose

-### Setup

-1.  **Environment Variables**:
-    The service requires two environment files:
-    -   `~/.affine/config.env`: For user-specific configurations.
-    -   `.env`: For project-specific variables.

-    An example file, `.env.validator.example`, is provided.
-Copy it to `.env` and customize it as needed:
-    ```bash
-    cp .env.validator.example .env
-    ```

-2.  **Build and Run with Docker Compose**:
-    To build and start the `validator` and `watchtower` services, run:
-    ```bash
-    docker-compose up --build -d
-    ```
-    The `-d` flag runs the containers in detached mode.

-3.  **Watchtower**:
-    The `watchtower` service will automatically monitor for new versions of the `affine-validator` image and redeploy the service when an update is available.
-This ensures the validator is always running the latest code.